linaGirl/related/README.md

 3. Join its parent resource, all resources down to the root resource
 4. filter with the «in» statement
 5. Enjoy

-#### Reserved Keywords (Outdated)

-On the ORM itself the following keywords are reserved (your database should not have a name which is listed below):

-- $$$$_events
-- __proto__
-- _initializeDatabases
-- _initializeOrm
-- _manageAccessorNames
-- _setProperty
-- addListener
-- emit
-- getDatabase
-- init
-- listener
-- off
-- on
-- once
-- prototype
-- hasOwnProperty
-- toString
-- toJSON

-On the Database level the following keywords are reserved (your database should not contain any tables using one of the names listed below):

-- $$$$_events
-- __proto__
-- _delete
-- _getChangedValues
-- _getDatabase
-- _getFilters
-- _getOptions
-- _getSelect
-- _handleBelongsTo
-- _handleMapping
-- _handleReference
-- _initialize
-- _parseFilter
-- _parseSelect
-- _save
-- _saveBelongsTo
-- _saveChildren
-- _saveMappings
-- _saveReferences
-- _setChanged
-- _setProperty
-- _setValues
-- addListener
-- clone
-- createTransaction
-- delete
-- emit
-- executeQuery
-- filter
-- find
-- findOne
-- getDefinition
-- getEntityName
-- hasOwnProperty
-- init
-- isFromDatabase
-- isSaved
-- limit
-- listener
-- loadAll
-- off
-- offset
-- on
-- once
-- prototype
-- reload
-- save
-- toJSON
-- toString

-On the Model level the following keywords are reserved (your tables should not contain any columns using on of the names listed below):

-- $$$$_events
-- __proto__
-- _delete
-- _getChangedValues
-- _getFilters
-- _getOptions
-- _getSelect
-- _handleBelongsTo
-- _handleMapping
-- _handleReference
-- _parseFilter
-- _parseSelect
-- _save
-- _saveBelongsTo
-- _saveChildren
-- _saveMappings
-- _saveReferences
-- _setChanged
-- _setProperty
-- _setValues
-- addListener
-- clone
-- delete
-- emit
-- filter
-- find
-- findOne
-- getDefinition
-- getEntityName
-- hasOwnProperty
-- init
-- isFromDatabase
-- isQuery
-- isSaved
-- limit
-- listener
-- loadAll
-- off
-- offset
-- on
-- once
-- prototype
-- reload
-- save
-- toJSON
-- toString